Shtisel: Season 1

-Akiva Shtisel is a 26-year-old, single Haredi man who lives with his father, Shulem Shtisel, a widower.
-Akiva starts working as a teacher in a cheder, and falls in love with Elisheva Rotstein, the mother of a student in his class, who has been widowed twice.
-He asks the matchmaker Königsberg to set up a meeting for them, much to the chagrin of his father, who wants Akiva to wed a never-married young woman.
-Elisheva and Akiva meet once at the insistence of Akiva, and she refuses to continue.
+Akiva Shtisel, a 26-year-old, single Haredi man, lives with his widower father, Shulem Shtisel.
+After starting work as a cheder teacher, Akiva falls in love with the twice widowed Elisheva Rotstein, the mother of a student in his class.
+He asks a matchmaker to set up a meeting for them, much to the chagrin of Shulem, who wants Akiva to wed a never-married young Haredi woman.
+Elisheva and Akiva meet but she refuses to continue.
 Shulem urges Akiva to meet with 19-year-old Esti Gottlieb.
 On their second meeting, Akiva, still in love with Elisheva, says he is not yet ready for marriage, and Esti starts to cry.
 Faced with guilt, Akiva proposes marriage to Esti, and they get engaged.

-Giti Weiss, the daughter and the sister of the Shtisels, says goodbye to her husband Lippe Weiss, who flies to Argentina for six months as part of his job as a kosher butcher.
-Lippe's boss tells Giti that he ran away with a Gentile woman.
-Giti is disgraced, and looks for work to provide for her five children.
-She works as a babysitter for a secular woman, and then exchanges money at home.
+Giti Weiss, Shulem's daughter and Akiva's sister, says goodbye to her husband Lippe Weiss, who flies to Argentina for six months as part of his job as a kosher butcher.
+Lippe's boss tells Giti that her husband has run away with a Gentile woman.
+A disgraced Giti looks to provide for her five children, first by working as a babysitter for a secular woman, and then exchanging money at home.
 Though she still loves him, she confesses the hardship her husband has put them through to her eldest daughter Ruchami, who grows resentful of Lippe.
 Later feeling guilty, he decides to return home, and struggles to find forgiveness from Ruchami.
 Giti refuses to discuss the past, but her anger shows up in other ways.

-Zvi Arye, the brother of Giti and Akiva, is competing for a teaching job at the kolel, where he studies hard, but he doesn't get the job.
+Zvi Arye, Giti and Akiva's brother, competes for a teaching job at the kolel, where he studies hard, but he doesn't get the job.

 Grandmother Malka, Shulem's mother, lives in a nursing home, and is exposed to television for the first time in her life, which Zvi Arye and Shulem find abhorrent, and they come up with many ways to prevent her from viewing it.
 She maintains a genial frenemies relationship with a neighbor.

 Akiva finds a job as a painter.
 He paints for Leib Fuchs, a well-known Haredi artist.
 Their agreement consists of Akiva painting for him, and Fuchs selling the paintings as if they were his own.